nesi/hpc_training/_lessons/maui-and-mahuika/12-building-code-on-maui.md

 ```
 GCC v6.1.0 or later is required to build code that can make use of the Intel Skylake microarchitecture and its advanced capabilities, such as AVX-512, on the XC50 platform.

 Note: There is not **the** best compiler.
-Depending on you application/algorithms, different compiler optimise the code good or better.
+Depending on you application/algorithms, different compilers can optimise the code better.
 Keep in mind trying different compilers.

 ### Targetting a CPU